fverkroost/indigo/_posts/2020-03-27-rviews-blogs.markdown

 In this post, I also perform various diagnostic analyses and take measures to reduce overfitting.
 - In the [fourth and final post](https://rviews.rstudio.com/2020/03/24/comparing-machine-learning-algorithms-for-predicting-clothing-classes-part-4/), I estimate support vector machines and compare all the models estimated throughout the series of blog posts.

----

-I would love to hear what you think and how these posts have helped you upgrade your programming skills!